awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-data-storage.rst

           }

    Android - Kotlin
-    To upload a file to an Amazon S3 bucket, use :code:`AWSMobileClient` to get the :code:`AWSConfiguration` and :code:`AWSCredentialsProvider`, then create the :code:`TransferUtility` object. :code:`AWSMobileClient` expects an activity context for resuming an authenticated session and creating the credentials provider.
+    To upload a file to an Amazon S3 bucket, use :code:`AWSMobileClient` to get the :code:`AWSConfiguration` and :code:`AWSCredentialsProvider`, and then create the :code:`TransferUtility` object. :code:`AWSMobileClient` expects an activity context for resuming an authenticated session and creating the credentials provider.

     The following example shows how to use the :code:`TransferUtility` in the context of an Activity.